 A Better Alternative

 We’re happy (and proud!) to say there is a better way!
 Force of Nature is a powerful disinfectant that is EPA-registered and is on the EPA’s list N for disinfectants approved for use against SARS-CoV-2, the cause of Covid-19.
+And in case you’re wondering about the variants, EPA expects all products on List N to kill all strains and variants of SARS-CoV-2.
 Our revolutionary cleaning system harnesses the power of hypochlorous acid (HOCl), which is the same compound our own immune systems create to fight off pathogens!
 Best of all: it’s made starting with everyday, household ingredients: salt, vinegar, and water, and can be used around children, the elderly, and those with asthma and allergies.
-Force of Nature is certified 100% skin-safe and best for sensitive skin by SkinSAFE, Mayo Clinic’s allergy rating system – and is even being used by dermatologists to help treat and heal irritated skin and the “mask-ne” caused by face coverings.
+Force of Nature is certified 100% top allergen-free and best for sensitive skin by Mayo Clinic’s allergy rating system – and is even being used by dermatologists to help treat and heal irritated skin and the “mask-ne” caused by face coverings.

 Learn more about how you can use Force of Nature as a better alternative to bleach for your business cleaning and disinfecting.